Inclusive Moments - from good intent to meaningful progress.

 “Stay focused on the facts, use an inclusive and empathetic lens, collect and pay attention to data, and experiment”.

-Identifying and prioritising where to focus is a difficult task.
+Identifying your highest priority moments is a difficult task.
 Data and empathy are not mutually exclusive; neither are facts and stories.
-Your job is to gather and weight diverse inputs, and make a judgement on where to spend your time and attention:
+Your job is to gather and weigh diverse inputs, and make a judgement on where to spend your time and attention:

 What priorities do your stakeholders value?

-Does your internal data point to bias in management decisions?
+Where does your internal data point to bias or adverse impact?

 Where does academic literature highlight high-risk moments of exclusion?